searchspring/snap/packages/snap-platforms/shopify/README.md

 ```

 ## AddToCart
 The `addToCart` function will automatically add products to the cart and then redirect to the cart page (`/cart`).
 The function is async, and takes an array of products (Result Store References) to add, and an optional config.
-The optional config can take two optional fields, a `redirect` and `idFieldName`.
+The optional config can take two optional properties, `redirect` and `idFieldName`.

 The `redirect` property can be set to `false` or supplied with an alternate redirect URL instead of the default (`/cart`).

-The `idFieldName` setting takes a stringified path in the result reference, to look for the product id to add. `display.mappings.core.sku` for example.
+The `idFieldName` property takes a stringified path in the result reference, to look for the product id to add. `display.mappings.core.sku` for example.
 By default it will use `display.mappings.core.uid`.

 Note that the `Shopify` object needs to be available on the window.